Faiza Haq

 Pronouns: she / her / hers

 Sarah Husain is a registered clinical psychologist and school psychologist in Ontario, and is the Director at CASE Psychology.
 She brings to her practice over 15 years of experience working with children, youth, and parents in various capacities.
-Sarah has provided assessment and mental health services in school boards, post-secondary institutions, community mental health agencies, and multi-disciplinary private practice settings.
+Sarah has provided psychological assessment and mental health services in public school boards, post-secondary institutions, community mental health agencies, and across several multi-disciplinary private practice settings in both Ontario and British Columbia.
+She has also presented to parents and educators on various topics addressing neurodiversity and mental health.

-In her spare time, Sarah enjoys hiking, gardening and being outdoors.
+In her spare time, Sarah enjoys hiking, gardening, creating art with her children, and being in nature.
 She is a mother of two young children, who keep her on her toes, and are constant reminders of how uniquely wonderful and challenging each child can be.

 Education: Master’s Degree in School Psychology (University of British Columbia)